ainturNihal/college-programs-in-python-own-practice-/README.md

 # college-programs-in-python-own-practice-
-These are the programs done in python which I learned in C language toexpans my python knoledge
+These are the programs done in python which I learned in C language to expand my python knoledge